 2. Slippery slidey things

 Since the introduction of anti-venom in 1956, there have only been about two deaths per year.
-Most involve an attempt to kill a snake or to show it off to mates.
-About a fifth of snake bites occur when someone tried to pick up the snake.
+Most involve an attempt to kill a snake or to show it to mates.
+About one-fifth of snake bites occurred when someone tried to pick up the snake.
 Many involve the aggressive Eastern Brown snake (world #2), which will attack if it feels threatened.
+And it is easily threatened.

 If you are out walking in bush areas, such as the Adelaide Hills, you are likely to see snakes.
 Don’t touch them!
 The brown, black, tiger and red-bellied black all live in the Adelaide Hills.
 I grew up in the area and we have lost a couple of dogs to snake bites.

 Wear hiking boots, thick socks and long pants, if possible.
-Most Australian snakes have powerful venom but only small fangs, and they will often strike without biting first as a warning – except for the Eastern Brown – it is a b%§$&*d.
+Most Australian snakes have powerful venom but only small fangs, and will often strike without biting first as a warning.
+Except for the Eastern Brown – it is a b%§$&*d and has a persecution complex.
 This outfit will prevent most snake bites.

 Walk with ‘heavy feet’.
 Tell your kids to stomp.
-Basically, the snakes feel the vibrations and evacuate before you get there.
+The snakes feel the vibrations and evacuate before you get there.

 If you do see one: freeze.
 Go no closer.
 If the snake has been disturbed, stay extremely still until it calms or slithers away.
 If it is still not alarmed by your presence, pivot 180 degrees on your feet and walk quickly in the opposite direction or at least take a wide berth around the snake.
 Look out for others in the area too.

-For most snakes (or other dangerous Australians that bite and sting), the rule of thumb is you have about 20 to 30 minutes until you will be hallucinating, having difficulty breathing and your heart may have stopped (venom often causes blood clotting).
+Australian snakes are efficient.
+For most – and for other dangerous Australians that bite and sting – the rule of thumb is you have about 20 to 30 minutes until you will be hallucinating, having difficulty breathing and your heart may have stopped (venom often causes blood clotting).
 If you are bitten:

 And don’t try to pick them up!